 '''

 list_to_existing_atom(String) -> atom()

-Types:

-String = string()

 '''

 Returns the atom whose text representation is String, but only if there already exists such atom.
+An atom exists if it has been created by the run-time system by either loading code or creating a term in which the atom is part.